-Only a person who is authorized to sign and bind the Submitter (including its Affiliates unless specifically and permissibly excluded) to the assurance shall sign the Letter of Assurance.
-Unless the Letter of Assurance is received from an individual whose title suggests authority for intellectual property and legal matters, the IEEE-SA Standards Board Patent Committee Administrator will take follow-up action.

-30. Does a Submitter have to provide an additional assurance if it becomes aware of Essential Patent Claims not already covered by an Accepted Letter of Assurance?

-If a Submitter becomes aware of additional Patent Claim(s) that are not already covered by an Accepted Letter of Assurance, that are owned, controlled, or licensable by the Submitter, and that may be or become Essential Patent Claim(s) for the same IEEE Standard, then such Submitter shall submit a Letter of Assurance stating its position regarding enforcement or licensing of such Patent Claims.
-For the purposes of this commitment, the Submitter is deemed to be aware if any of the following individuals who are from, employed by, or otherwise represent the Submitter have personal knowledge of additional potential Essential Patent Claims, owned or controlled by the Submitter, related to a [Proposed] IEEE Standard and not already the subject of a previously Accepted Letter of Assurance: (a) past or present participants in the development of the [Proposed] IEEE Standard; or (b) the individual executing the previously Accepted Letter of Assurance.
-See also question 28.

-373 31.
-Can the Letter of Assurance form be modified?

-No. In submitting a Letter of Assurance, use of the LOA form is mandatory.
-(Completing the form is not considered a modification.)

-376 32.
-What happens when a Letter of Assurance is not accepted?
+- Only a person who is authorized to sign and bind the Submitter (including its Affiliates unless specifically and permissibly excluded) to the assurance shall sign the Letter of Assurance.
+Unless the Letter of Assurance is received from an individual whose title suggests authority for intellectual property and legal matters, the IEEE-SA Standards Board Patent Committee Administrator will take follow-up action. - 341 31.
+What duty does a Submitter have to provide an additional assurance if it becomes 342 aware of additional Essential Patent Claims not already covered by an Accepted Letter 343 of Assurance? - 345 If a Submitter becomes aware of additional Patent Claim(s) that are not already 346 covered by an Accepted Letter of Assurance, that are owned, controlled, or licensable 347 by the Submitter, and that may be or become Essential Patent Claim(s) for the same IEEE Standard, then such Submitter shall submit a Letter of Assurance stating its 348 349 position regarding enforcement or licensing of such Patent Claims.
+For the purposes of 350 this commitment, the Submitter is deemed to be aware if any of the following 351 individuals who are from, employed by, or otherwise represent the Submitter have 352 personal knowledge of additional potential Essential Patent Claims, owned or controlled 353 by the Submitter, related to a [Proposed] IEEE Standard and not already the subject of 354 a previously Accepted Letter of Assurance: (a) past or present participants in the 355 development of the [Proposed] IEEE Standard; or (b) the individual executing the 356 previously Accepted Letter of Assurance.
+See also question 29. - 358 32.
+Can the Letter of Assurance form be modified? - No. In submitting a Letter of Assurance, usage of the IEEE LOA form is mandatory.
+(Completing the form is not considered a modification.) - 361 33.
+What happens when a Letter of Assurance is not accepted? - The Submitter will be informed by the PatCom Administrator that the Letter of Assurance was not accepted and why it was not accepted. - 34.
+Are attachments a part of the Accepted Letter of Assurance? - Yes.
+See also question 51. - 370 35.
+Who can enforce an Accepted Letter of Assurance? - Users and implementers may seek to enforce the terms of any Accepted Letter of Assurance.
+In certain circumstances and at its sole discretion, the IEEE may also seek to enforce the terms of an Accepted Letter of Assurance.